Top BPM Tools – Comparison and Features

-BPM tools let business users add, modify, and delete processes as and when required, dynamically.
-That’s not possible through traditional emails and office memos.
+- Improved Agility – BPM tools let business users add, modify, and delete processes as and when required, dynamically.
 This lets you become adaptable to unpredictable situations.

-Hiring more employees isn’t always the solution.
-Most of the time, it’s expensive, employees take time to be productive, and it can be confusing when you grow to a huge size.
+- Sustainability – Hiring more employees isn’t always the solution.
+It’s expensive, employees take time to be productive, and it can be confusing when you grow to a huge size.
 BPM tools let you mitigate some of that through automation.
 Letting your existing employees be more productive lets them focus on the tasks that matter, and automate the tasks that don’t need active intervention.